MaxusTheOne/napari-psf-analysis-CFIM-edition/README.md

 - **CZI Reader**: Adds support for reading CZI image files.
 - **Auto-Filling of Plugin Parameters**: Automatically populates parameters for the plugin.
-- **Auto Analysis of Image for PSF**: Performs automatic image analysis for PSFs.
+- **Auto Analysis of Image for PSF**: Performs automatic image analysis to ascertain the quality.
 - **Bead Detection**: Detects beads in the image.
+- **Bead Averaging**: Adds an image of an averaged bead from all selected.
+- **Error Handling**: Less likely to crash. errors points can be seen in viewer | Error UI
+- **Bug fixes**: Fixes things like borders and other issues.
-- Might crash on images other than CZI... ups.
+- Not made for file types other than .CZI for now